Debiasing Algorithm through Model Adaptation: Methodology and Experimental Setup

 \paragraph{\wb} \cite{zhao_gender_2018} present the dataset containing a WinoGrad scheme \citep{levesque_winograd_nodate} examples.
 Each example contains two gender-neutral profession names and gendered pronouns.
 The task is to identify the coreference link between the pronouns and the correct professional.
 The dataset consists of two parts: pro-stereotypical, where coreference links to a profession name with stereotypical gender matching the gender of the pronoun; in anti-stereotypical examples, the profession's stereotypically assumed gender is different from the gender of the pronouns.
 An example from the anti-stereotypical subset: \textit{``The nurse notified the patient that \textbf{his} shift would be ending in an hour.''}\footnote{ In this example, the coreferential link relies on semantics, while in other instances, coreference can be resolved solely through syntax.}

 We evaluate the general accuracy of coreference resolution \emph{Acc}.
-Furthermore, we introduce two measures of bias: $\Delta S$: the difference between the accuracy of pro and anti-stereotypical examples, and $\Delta G$: the difference between the accuracy between examples containing male and female pronouns.
-These definitions are analogical to the ones introduced by \citet{stanovsky-etal-2019-evaluating} for the evaluation of gender bias in machine translation.
+Inspired by the analysis of \citet{stanovsky-etal-2019-evaluating}, we introduce two measures of bias: $\Delta S$: the difference between the accuracy of pro and anti-stereotypical examples, and $\Delta G$: the difference between the accuracy between examples containing male and female pronouns.

 \paragraph{\stereos} \cite{nadeem_stereoset_2021} propose a dataset for measuring stereotypical biases on four domains.
 We consider only \emph{gender} domain and \emph{intrasentence} task.
 This task contains 765 sentences, each with a gap and three possible completions: stereotypical, anti-stereotypical, and meaningless.
 E.g., a sentence \emph{Girls tend to be more \underline{ } than boys.} and three completions \emph{soft}, \emph{determined}, and \emph{fish}.
 The authors propose three evaluation measures: 1) \emph{lms} -- the percentage of sentences where the model prefers the meaningful over the meaningless completion; 2) \emph{ss} -- the percentage of sentences where the model prefers the stereotypical over the anti-stereotypical completion; and 3) \emph{icat} score that combines the previous two: $icat = lms \cdot \min(ss, 100-ss)/50$.
 Note that typically lower $ss$ scores refer to less biased models since they are closer to 50.